mdiin/migrer/README.md

 **Versioned** migrations contain non-repeatable DDL changes, such as creating tables, altering columns, creating indices; anything not repeatable basically.

-**Seed** migrations are similar to versioned migrations in that they contain statements that cannot (or should not) be performed more than once.
-This allows you to separate what your schema looks like from the rows initially in the tables.
-Separating versioned and seed migrations lets your different environments have different initial database row sets.

 **Repeatable** migrations contain repeatable DDL changes, i.e. statements that will not fail regardless how many times in a row they are executed.
 This might be things like creating views and stored procedures (using `CREATE OR REPLACE`).